wdahman/clarity/apps/website/components/vertical-nav/README.md

 <ClrRow>

-::: do Use use icons on all nav links
+::: do Use icons on all nav links

 ![Do header](/images/components/vertical-nav/icons-do.png)